 I began practising acupuncture following completion of a 4 year course at the International College of Oriental Medicine (ICOM) in 2000.

 Prior to which I had trained in shiatsu, joining the register of shiatsu practitioners in 1993 and undertaking further studies in tuina (Chinese massage) and acupuncture in Shanghai, China during 1993 and 1994.

 Since graduating from ICOM in 2000 I have continued to study with leading teachers in the UK, Europe and Japan.

-I was module leader for first year Chinese medicine from 2002 to 2016 and still do some part time lecturing and clinic supervision at the International College of Oriental Medicine, East Grinstead, East Sussex.
 My working practice is influenced by a wide range of traditions that I have come into contact with, though my preference is in Japanese style channel based acupuncture, and Shanghan based herbal formulas.
 I also practise and teach chi kung and taichi.